 Gerald Rizzer is the founder and artistic director of The Chicago Ensemble.
 He holds degrees from the University of Chicago and Yale, and he also attended Juilliard.
 Mr. Rizzer teaches piano, theory and ensemble at Sherwood Community Music School.
 For many years, he taught music appreciation courses at DePaul.
 Mr. Rizzer composed the music for several shows performed at Theater Building Chicago.
-He recently recorded a CD of his Songs Without Words for piano, which also holds his settings of A. E. Housman poems.
+He recently recorded a third CD with his Songs Without Words for piano, which also holds his settings of A. E. Housman poems.

 Michelle Areyzaga, Soprano

-Michelle Areyzaga has performed with Chicago Opera Theater, Lyric Opera’s “In the Neighborhoods", Opera Theater North, Chicago Light Opera Works and Orquestra Sinfonica del Estado de México.
+Michelle Areyzaga has performed with Chicago Opera Theater, Lyric Opera’s “In the Neighborhoods”, New York City Opera, Chicago Light Opera Works and Orquestra Sinfonica del Estado de México.
 Her Pamina, part of Chicago’s Silk Road Festival, was aired on public television.
 Additional roles include Cunegonde, Sophie (Werther), Mimi and Musetta, Adele and Belinda.
-She appears regularly with Chamber Music Society Lincoln Center as well as the New York Festival of Song and "Bernstein on Broadway", as well in New York City Opera's composer showcase.
+She appears regularly with Chamber Music Society Lincoln Center as well as the New York Festival of Song.
 She performed Vaughan Williams’ Serenade to Music under John Rutter.
 Oratorio solos include the Brahms Requiem and the Poulenc Gloria.
-Ms. Areyzaga recorded CDs of music by Gwyneth Walker, Lita Grier and William Ferris.
+Ms. Areyzaga recorded CDs of music by Gwyneth Walker, Lita Grier, and William Ferris.
 She has been heard frequently in WFMT live broadcasts.